asherLZR/parole-con-amici/README.md

 - The logo doesn't look great on Mac
 - Error status codes sent by backend are incorrect (backend is also a bit messy)
-- No secruity, proper login handling, or passwords
+- No security, proper login handling, or passwords
 - No UI for user creation - do this directly on the DB

 ## Screenshots